dgroomes/kafka-playground/kafka-consumer-algorithms/README.md

   too.
 * [ ] Defect.
 Test harness doesn't quit on exception (e.g. timeout waiting for records)
 * [ ] I don't need "topic" field in any of the consumers?
-* [ ] Consider removing the app module because it's all just a test anyway.
+* [x] DONE Consider removing the app module because it's all just a test anyway.
 I need this so I can automate running a whole test suite which is too much to do manually at this point.
 This module has morphed from the original "kafka-in-kafka-out" vision to comparing algorithms.
 I think that's good.
 * [ ] Review the start/stop logic.
 This is always so hard to get right.